-It’s confusing.
+It’s confusing Sometimes it’s plural.
+Sometimes it’s singular.
 The Blue Mountains refer to a section of the Niagara Escarpment in Grey County that rises to about 300 metres.
 The Blue Mountains also refer to the region of southwestern Ontario that stretches out along Georgian Bay from the towns of Thornbury and Craigleith to Blue Mountain Village.

 What’s the difference between Blue Mountain Resort and Blue Mountain Village?

 For the average visitor, none.
 The Blue Mountain Village Association is a not for profit association that manages and maintains all common areas and facilities in the Blue Mountain Village, while Blue Mountain Resort is run by Intrawest, a developer and operator of various village-centered destination resorts.
 The two work closely together.